-10-28-11 Water: "So great a privilege"
+11-3-18 Water: "So great a privilege"

-Throughout New England people are mourning the loss of clean fresh water.
-This part of the country's numerous waterways of rivers and ponds used to be safe for recreational uses, were filled with an abundance of a wide variety of fish species and were surrounded by game and birds.
-The rivers acted as highways not only for people traveling by canoe but also for fish returning to spawn.
-The rivers brought them to their original spawning grounds in our local ponds.
+Our numerous waterways of rivers and ponds used to be safe for recreational uses, were filled with an abundance of a wide variety of fish species and were surrounded by game and birds.
+The rivers acted as highways not only for people traveling by boat and canoe but also for fish returning to spawn in their original birth place in our local ponds.

 Concern and controversy of these natural resources has been expressed for many centuries now.
-In the late 1600's, William Briggs, Jr. was saddened by the destruction of alewife runs along Taunton's Mill River and wrote, "Middleboro will not permit any dam for any sort of mills to be made across their river to stop the course of fish, nor would they part with the privilege of the fish if any would give them a thousand pounds and wonder at ye neighboring town of Taunton, that suffer themselves to be deprived of so great a privilege."
+In the late 1600's, William Briggs, Jr. was saddened by the destruction of alewife-runs along Taunton's Mill River and wrote, "Middleboro will not permit any dam for any sort of mills to be made across their river to stop the course of fish, nor would they part with the privilege of the fish if any would give them a thousand pounds and wonder at ye neighboring town of Taunton, that suffer themselves to be deprived of so great a privilege."